websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

 ## Create a Configuration Bean Declaration

 To use the `ConfigurationProvider`, the configuration class must also be regisered with a `ConfigurationBeanDeclaration`.

-enable retrieval of a scoped configuration, the application's configuration must be registered with a `ConfigurationBeanDeclaration`.
 This enables the system to keep track of configuration changes as they happen.

 ```{literalinclude} ./scoping-configurations/resources/liferay-n2f3.zip/n2f3-web/src/main/java/com/acme/n2f3/web/internal/settings/definition/N2F3WebConfigurationBeanDeclaration.java
    :language: java